Canada: Police begin arresting protest leaders | DW | 18.02.2022

 Canadian police on Thursday arrested at least two leaders of the so-called "freedom convoy" protest that has paralyzed the Canadian capital city of Ottawa.

-One of the arrested organizers said she expected to be arrested in a video when Ottawa police issued a final warning to protesters hours earlier in the day, asking protesters to either leave or face being arrested.
+One of the arrested organizers said she expected to be arrested in a video when Ottawa police issued a final warning to protesters late Wednesday, asking protesters to either leave or face being arrested.

-The trucker protest, which began at the end of last month when Canadian truckers blocked a bridge between Canada and the US over COVID-19 vaccination rules, had been broken up by police on February 14.

-The vital international trade corridor was reopened that day, but truckers descended on the Canadian capital's streets soon after that.

-Police surrounded the area around the Parliament Hill, where hundreds of massive trucks remained parked.
+Police on Thursday surrounded the area around the Parliament Hill, where hundreds of massive trucks remained parked.

 "We've begin to harden the perimeter around the protests," Ottawa Police Chief Steve Bell said.